f5devcentral/f5-agility-labs-private-cloud/docs/class2/module1/module1.rst

 ``pool__port``: this is the VIP listening port

 ..
-INFORMATION:: By default, this iApp allows VIP as tenant editable field.
+NOTE:: By default, this iApp allows VIP as tenant editable field.
 When you check VIP listening port as tenant editable, iWorkflow will highlight it.